 Definition

-A five-day structured process created at Google Ventures for rapidly solving big product problems through ideation, prototyping, and user testing.
+A five-day structured process created at Google Ventures for rapidly solving big product problems through ideation, prototyping, and user testing, detailed in Jake Knapp's book Sprint.
 Each day has a specific focus: Map, Sketch, Decide, Prototype, Test.
 PMs use design sprints to de-risk major product bets by getting real user feedback on a concept before committing engineering resources.

 Why It Matters for Product Managers